 Being an ‘Independent Solo Rescuer’

-I remember meeting Luz and Ritchelle for the first time at BayaniRun last December, they looked shy and wasn’t all that sure if they belonged.
-Even though they absolutely do.
-Seeing them again in their small home, but with all their adopted pets allowed me to see a more relaxed version of the couple and also understand their incredible story even better.
+Back in BayaniRun, Luzviminda and Ritchelle looked really shy and weren’t sure if they belonged.
+Meeting them again here, with all their adopted pets allowed me to see a more relaxed version of the couple and understand their incredible story even better.

 “Mahirap lang naman kami.
 Ito lang yung kaya namin,” Luz said at one point, as if they’re not already doing something that all animal lovers would surely be proud of.